alexbeletsky/alexbeletsky.github.io/source/_posts/2014-08-22-notifier-email-sms-push-notifications.markdown

 });
 ```

-Twilio is used from sms,
+Twilio is used for sms,

 ```js
 .execute('send-verify-sms', function (a, transport, callback) {